• Skip to primary navigation

 What are the health benefits of mango?

-Mango is a nutrient-dense fruit low in calories but high in vitamin C, folate, and various B vitamins.
-It contains antioxidants, such as mangiferin and polyphenols, which protect the body against oxidative stress.
+According to Healthline, mango is a nutrient-dense fruit that's low in calories but high in vitamin C, folate, and various B vitamins.
+It contains antioxidants that protect the body against oxidative stress.

-The fruit is a good source of magnesium, potassium, and dietary fiber, which support heart health and digestion.
+It is a good source of magnesium, potassium, and dietary fiber that supports heart health and digestion.
 Its lutein, zeaxanthin, and vitamin A content promote eye health.
-Studies suggest that mango polyphenols may help fight cancer by preventing oxidative damage.

 There are several methods you can use to cut a mango.
 You can always use a knife or a vegetable peeler to peel the mango and cut around the seed, but this can be messy.